NavneetKanna/blog/_posts/2025-06-18-Transformers.md

 | **Key (K)**   | What do I have?            |
 | **Value (V)** | What info can I provide?   |

 Each token in the sequence has got all 3 vectors associated with them.
 The way they are derived is by shifting or projecting them from embedding space into a query, key and value space using a linear transformation ```nn.linear(bias=False)```.
 The weights associated with this linear layer are learnt during training.
 In other words, the model tries to learn a good weight matrix that can transform the input embedding into reasonable representations of the query, key and values space for the given dataset.
+The reason this is done is because, say the word apple is used in a sentence, based on the context, we can tell if the word apple is referring to the fruit or the company, however, in the embedding space, the word apple has got 1 fixed representation.

 We get the query, key and value matrix like so